The 9 things you should probably do during the World Cup as a small business owner

 With Gareth Southgate’s squad selection widely praised for its bold emphasis on youth rather than experience, you can reasonably assume your workplace will be more excited than ever about what the footballing gods have in store.

-As a small business owner, however, it’s vital you realise that the beautiful game can come with a cost to your company.
+As a small business owner, however, it’s vital you realise that the beautiful game can come with an ugly cost to your company.
 As a recent survey by XpertHR revealed, one in four employers has had to deal with people management issues as a direct result of a major sporting event in the past.
 With the most common issues being reduced productivity and a spike in unauthorised absence.

 And with two of England’s first three games being held on midweek evenings, with the other on a Sunday afternoon, you may have to briefly change your business tactics in order to achieve your company’s goals.